Local Chain Sync

 point of rollback

-When rolling backward, the node will not provide a block but instead, a point which is made of a block header hash and a slot.
+When rolling backward, the node will not provide a block but instead, a point which is made of a block id and a slot.

 As a client, it is therefore crucial to be able to rollback to a previous point of the chain.
 In practice, Ouroboros guarantees that forks cannot be longer than a certain length.
 This maximum length is called k in the Ouroboros protocol, and also known as the security parameter.